-So, when I click on a tab and the screen won’t scroll when I press my arrow keys or use the scrollbar, the solution is to click on View, select Freeze Panes, and select Unfreeze Panes.
+So, when I click on a tab and the screen won’t scroll when I press my arrow keys or use the scrollbar or scroll wheel on my mouse, the solution is to click on View, select Freeze Panes, and select Unfreeze Panes.
 Now you’ll be able to scroll in Excel again, like magic.

 Then, since I want the top row frozen, I scroll to the top, click on the top row, click Freeze Panes again, and select Freeze Top Row.